 See section A.4.2 for information on leases.
-No adjustments have been made to the FRS 101 valuation of lease liabilities.
+A fair value adjustment is made to the right of use ("ROU") property lease liabilities in the Solvency II balance sheet.

 D.4 Alternative methods for valuation

 Assets and liabilities valued using alternative valuation methods include collective investment schemes, taking the form of real estate funds, and a small number of corporate securities.